 DOM and MDHS acknowledge the request for the annual distribution of de-identified recipient data within Section 21 of the Medicaid and Human Services Transparency and Fraud Prevention Act.
-The annual delivery of this data can be found in Appendix B.
+The annual delivery of this data is updated annually in the mid-calendar year report and can be found in Appendix B.